 Tapestry offers many ways to customize the information and feeds displayed in the timeline.
 One of the more powerful options is the Include Categories preference on individual RSS feeds.
-Enabling this appends the body text of an item with the various categories the blog post was assigned to by the author.
+Enabling this annotates an item with the various categories the blog post was assigned to by the author (if any).
 Blogs typically sort their posts into categories (sports, gossip, news, etc) to help users find them quicker on their site.
 With the categories displayed on the item, it's possible to create a filter rule to muffle or mute a post you don't want to see in the timeline.

 Here's how to turn on the option for an RSS feed: